 J. Gray Sasser

-Gray currently teaches a course on Asia’s emerging economies as an adjunct at Belmont University.
+A regular commentator and frequent speaker on regulatory developments affecting the sale of tokenized assets, Gray is an adjunct professor at Belmont University teaching classes on Chinese political economy.
 He previously served as chairman of the Tennessee Democratic Party and has practiced law in Nashville, Houston and Beijing with Miller & Martin PLLC and Vinson & Elkins LLP.

 Provides strategic and legal advice to regional and national companies entering or expanding operations in the People's Republic of China, including development of effective governmental affairs strategy, entity-selection and site-location, as well as evaluation of potential PRC partners.

 Advising prominent national business organization advocating for United States trade and diplomatic engagement.

 Advised Maryland medical equipment company in connection with obtaining federal government support for exports to Africa.

 Assisting Tennessee-based high-tech equipment manufacturer in connection with federal export licensing issues.